BukovskyiRoman/blog/README.md

 # Project for education and experiments

-# My skills not include front end)
+My front end skills are bad